spiritlake/ares-extras/plugins/fate/README.md

 > Note: This code has been run through its paces on a test server, but hasn't been playtested on a real game yet.
 The first game to implement this will receive extra technical support from Faraday to iron out any bugs.

-## Installation

-1. Disable the FS3 plugins, as explained in [Enabling and Disabling Plugins](https://aresmush.com/tutorials/config/plugins/).
-2. In the game, run `plugin/install fate`.
-3. Go to Admin->Setup and change your [chargen stages](https://aresmush.com/tutorials/config/chargen.html).
-Replace the FS3 stage with stages for FFG:

-Old:

-    abilities:
-      help: skills

-New:

-    fate:
-      help: fate
-    abilities:
-      help: abilities

-See additional setup instructions below.

 ## Overview